james-cranley/Python30/README.md

 This session will be a 'quick start' guide to using Python for data science in 30 minutes!

 Disclaimer: This is a primer designed to get people new to programming 'off the ground'.
 If you are experienced it may be a bit dull!
-Also, I am not _expert_, I am merely sharing simple methods that work.

 ## Prepare for the session